gitEricsson/Natours_Django/readme.md

-Here's a detailed README.md file for your Natours Django project:

 # Natours Django

 Natours Django is a robust tour booking application built with Django and Docker.
 It provides a comprehensive backend for managing tours, bookings, user accounts, and more.